pschool-in/curriculum/content/grammar/article/article-selectWord.md

 Swati is *a* nice girl.
 Manish was *the* first to arrive in class.
 I have *a* little white kitten.
-There is *a* beehive on neem tree.
+There is *a* beehive on the neem tree.
 Aladdin had *a* magic lamp.
 ```